 These regulations highlight the importance of inspections and ensuring the material integrity of pipelines, especially in high-consequence areas.
 In order to achieve compliance with Part One, operators may consider leveraging mobile data solutions and other services offered by engineering firms like American Innovations.

 Part One Key Dates

-The roll-out of Part One spans 15 years.
+Part One requires a long-term, focused effort to achieve compliance by 2035 and beyond, with roll-out spanning 15 years.
 Here are the key dates you should know:

 |December 30, 2020||Rule is officially enforced|

 |July 1, 2021||Companies need a plan in place to verify MAOP and identify MCAs|

 |July 3, 2028||50% of MAOP verification must be complete|

 |July 2, 2035||100% of MAOP verification must be complete; must have a plan in place to regularly assess MCAs|